Trimark Pictures: Background

-In June 2000, Trimark was acquired by Lions Gate Entertainment for approximately $50 million in stock and cash including taking on $36 million in debt, with Amin becoming the single largest shareholder of Lions Gate.
+In June 2000, Trimark was acquired by Canadian/US film company Lions Gate Entertainment for approximately $50 million in stock and cash including taking on $36 million in debt, with Amin becoming the single largest shareholder of Lions Gate.
 Trimark was folded into Lions Gate on March 12, 2001.

 In 2001, Mark Amin founded Sobini Films, and is its CEO.

-In late 2017, Lionsgate launched a channel for Roku streaming players using the Vidmark name and a modified variant of their late 1980s logo, with Lionsgate-owned movies, including some from the original Vidmark and Trimark, amongst the selection.
+In late 2017, Lionsgate launched a channel for all of the Roku streaming players using the Vidmark name and a modified variant of their late 1980s logo, with Lionsgate-owned films, including some from the original Vidmark and Trimark, amongst the selection.